Red Iron (Burgers) – Uxbridge

 So, what to make of Red Iron’s oft-mentioned burgers?
 Well, when this restaurant claims:

-All our beef burgers are always cooked to medium, ensuring the best flavour and succulent texture making sure the juices in your palette flow.
+All our beef burgers are always cooked to medium, ensuring the best flavour and succulent texture making sure the juices in your palate flow.

 We at Feed the Lion beg to differ.
 All the patties served to us on the day hovered around the well done mark with the majority turning out to be dry.